b-crawl/bcrawl/README.md

   - v1.1: Skalds have a reworked Ozocubu's Armour instead of Shroud of Golubria.
   - v1.5.2: Assassin and Artificer have been merged into Rogue.
   - v1.9.3: Monks start with an amulet (usually guardian spirit) and a hat.
+  - v1.11.3: Sloth Apostles worship Cheibriados and start with a shield.
+  - v1.11.3: Transmuters start with a potion of lignification.
+  - v1.11.3: Skalds start with a scroll of fear.

 #### Features
   - All items are automatically identified if the player has a rune.